8ctopus/sciter-components/README.md

 - JSX does not support “tail-less” HTML tags like: `<img>`, `<input>` or `<br>`, close them with ` />`
 - variables` within `JSX `must`be enclosed in `{ }`

+## component lifecycle

+Sciter out of the box provides three lifecycle methods:

+- `componentDidMount()` called when the element is attached to the DOM tree
+- `componentWillUnmount()` called when the element is deleted from the DOM tree
+- `componentUpdate(props)` call this method to update state of the element

 ## Sublime Text JSX support

     https://packagecontrol.io/packages/Babel